anodynos/uRequire/source/code/config/Types-And-Derive.md

 ### Binding deps and vars is required

-* *when injecting dependencies*, eg exporting declarativelly through [`bundle.dependencies.exports.bundle`](#bundle.dependencies.exports.bundle) eg 'lodash', bind '_' as the var to access the module in the code.
+* *when injecting dependencies*, eg exporting declarativelly through [`bundle.dependencies.imports`](#bundle.dependencies.imports) eg 'lodash', bind '_' as the var to access the module in the code.

 * **when converting** through ['combined' template](combined-template).
 Local dependencies (like `'underscore'` or `'jquery'`) are not part of the `combined.js` file.
   At run time, when running on the module-less **Web** side as a `combined.js` via a simple `<script/>`, the uRequire generated code *will only know how to grab* the dependency using the binding `$` from the *global* object (i.e `window`).